joematthews/extreme-angular/README.md

 Includes rules for image alt text, form labels, no autofocus, valid ARIA, and more.

-These rules are easier to work with if enabled _early_ in the development process and early adoption of these rules is also very helpful for avoiding common accessibility anti-patterns.
+These rules are easier to work with if enabled _early_ in the development process and early adoption of these rules is also very helpful for avoiding common accessibility antipatterns.

 The [Accessibility in Angular guide](https://angular.io/guide/accessibility) is a great place to start learning about accessibility in Angular, and it provides resources on the topic of accessibility.